sarthakChy/SqlToMongoDB/README.md

 SQL Query Optimizer is a web app that takes TPC-H-style SQL, converts it to a MongoDB aggregation pipeline, and compares PostgreSQL execution plans.
 The frontend lets you paste a query, inspect the generated MongoDB translation, and review query-plan explanations and graphs from the optimizer backend.

-## Quick Start

-1. Install dependencies with `npm install`.
-2. Create `server/.env` for your PostgreSQL setup.
-3. Verify the database connection with `psql`.
-4. Start everything with `npm run dev`.

-When the app is up, open the UI at http://localhost:3000 and the API at http://localhost:5000.
-For the full setup flow, use the detailed steps below.

-This repository is structured as an npm workspaces monorepo:

-- `frontend` - React UI for query input, plan comparison, and SQL-to-Mongo output
-- `server` - Express + TypeScript API that runs SQL parsing, translation, and PostgreSQL EXPLAIN analysis
-- `db` - PostgreSQL schema and loader scripts for the TPC-H dataset
-- `docs` - setup notes, query samples, and conversion smoke results

 ## What the project does